albaintor/integration-kodi/README.md

 Using [pykodi](https://github.com/OnFreund/PyKodi)
 and [uc-integration-api](https://github.com/aitatoi/integration-python-library)

 The driver lets discover and configure your Kodi instances (discovery not supported yet).
-A media player entity is exposed to the core.
+A media player and a remote entity is exposed to the core.

+Note : this release requires remote firmware >= 1.7.10

 Supported attributes:
 - State (on, off, playing, paused, unknown)